The Turkish Eggs Once Served to Ottoman Sultans

 - To poach the eggs, fill a medium saucepan with water (it should be at least 4 inches deep) and bring it to a boil over medium-high heat.
 Once it comes to a boil, turn the heat down to low and let it come to a simmer.
 Stir in the vinegar.

 - While you are waiting for the water to come to a boil, place a fine mesh strainer over a small bowl and crack an egg while being super gentle to make sure not to disturb the yolk.
-Let the excess loose (watery) egg whites drop through and then transfer it into a ramekin.
+Let the excess loose (watery) egg whites drop through and then transfer into a ramekin.
 Repeat the same process for the rest of the eggs.

 - Place a sheet of paper towel on a large plate and set it aside.

 - When ready to poach the eggs, stir the simmering water to create a vortex in the middle, carefully drop the egg in the middle, and cook for 3 to 3 ½ minutes until the whites are firm and the yolk is set but still soft and runny.
+For a medium yolk, cook 4 minutes.
+If you prefer the yolks to be fully set, cook for 5 minutes.

 - To assemble: Using the back of a large spoon, spread half of the yogurt sauce on a plate.
 Add two poached eggs on top and drizzle them with the sizzling chili butter sauce.